AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 ```
 The example above creates a screen size range the size of a tablet in landscape mode and also identifies the orientation.

-However, setting breakpoints for every device imaginable would be incredibly difficult because there are many devices of differing shapes and sizes.
-In addition, new devices are released with new screen sizes every year.

 Rather than set breakpoints based on specific devices, the best practice is to resize your browser to view where the website naturally breaks based on its content.
 The dimensions at which the layout breaks or looks odd become your media query breakpoints.
 Within those breakpoints, we can adjust the CSS to make the page resize and reorganize.

-By observing the dimensions at which a website naturally breaks, you can set media query breakpoints that create the best possible user experience on a project by project basis, rather than forcing every project to fit a certain screen size.
+By observing the dimensions at which a website naturally breaks, you can set media query breakpoints that create the best possible user experience on a **project by project basis**, rather than forcing every project to fit a certain screen size.
 Different projects have different needs, and creating a responsive design should be no different.

 Check out [this](../resources/images/screen-sizes.png) list of breakpoints by device widths.
 Use it as a reference of screen widths to test your website to make certain it looks great across a variety of devices.